JvanKatwijk/qt-dab/README.md

 Building an executable for Qt-DAB: a few notes
 =================================================================

+ * This sections still refers to using Qt5

 It is strongly advised to use qmake/make for the compilation process, the *qt-dab-RC.pro* file contains (much) more configuration options